neondatabase/neon/docs/rfcs/025-generation-numbers.md

 Once the new attachment has written out its index_part.json, it may clean up historic index_part.json files that were found, unless the control plane has indicated to us that the tenant is multiply attached (see the subsequent HA RFC for this concept).

-#### Node Startup with existing Attachment

-During attachment, we must also write out the attachment generation number to local storage, so that on subsequent node startup we can tell if our attachment is still current.
-On node startup, when we see an already-attached tenant, it is possible that the tenant was attached to a different node while this node was offline.
-We may still safely start ingesting data and serving reads, but we may not process deletions: deletions will be blocked when the deletion queue checks the attachment's generation and finds that it is not the latest.
-We may continue operating the attachment as normal until the control plane asks us to detach: while we are not the latest generation, it is possible that some endpoint is still configured to use us for reads, so we should continue operating until the control plane asks us to detach.

-On a new attachment (i.e. we do not have local disk state that was written within the attachment's generation number), we must recover metadata from remote storage.
-We can find the latest index_part.json as follows:

 ### Control Plane Changes